-Best Bait For NY Steelhead: Baits The Guides Use
+Best Bait For NY Steelhead: Top 3 Baits Guides Use

-I have always said that guiding is a thinking game, and so is fishing for steelhead.
-As a guide, I am constantly observing everything around me to determine clues as to what will make the steelhead bite more.
+I have always said that guiding and fishing steelhead is a thinking game.
+There are days when my first bait choice is all I need to catch lots of fish.
+On other days, the steelhead want something different.
+As a guide, I am constantly observing everything around me to find clues as to what will make the steelhead bite more.

 I am always trying different baits, different sizes, and different colors to see how the fish react.
-I may change baits based on the water clarity, water temperature, or any other environmental changes.
+I may change baits based on the water clarity, water temperature, changing light conditions, or any other environmental changes.

 The Best Bait For NY Steelhead